tangshuang/react-tyshemo/README.md

     age: 10,
   },

-  // computed properties, will be cached util dependencies change
+  // computed properties, will be cached until dependencies change
   computed: {
     height() {
       return this.age * 5